JalaDharaNexa/JalaDharaNexa/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Land-Atmosphere Interactions
+  - Extreme Precipitation Events

 # Education to show in About widget
 education: